Devils–Rangers rivalry: 1994: Rangers win Stanley Cup

-Although both teams were the top point-getters in the NHL during the Rangers' championship season of 1993–94 (the Presidents' Trophy-winning Rangers netting 112 and the Devils notching 106), the story entering the Eastern Conference Finals was the Rangers' 6–0 record against New Jersey that regular season.
+Although both teams were the top point-getters in the NHL during the Rangers' championship season of 1993–94 (the Presidents' Trophy-winning Rangers netting 112 and the Devils notching 106), the story entering the Eastern Conference finals was the Rangers' 6–0 record against New Jersey that regular season.
 In the final weeks of the regular season, the Devils were chasing the Rangers for the best record in the NHL.
-In response, the New York news media pushed Rangers Head Coach Mike Keenan to push the Rangers to winning the Presidents' Trophy as the League's top regular season team.
-Keenan replied, "I want to play Game 7 of the Stanley Cup (Finals) in Madison Square Garden."
-The Rangers reached the Conference Finals with relative ease by sweeping their crosstown rivals, the Islanders, and beating the Washington Capitals in five games.
-In comparison, the Devils' road was much harder, as they needed all seven games to oust the Buffalo Sabres in the first round and needed six games to eliminate the Boston Bruins in the Conference Semifinals.
+In response, the New York news media pushed Rangers head coach Mike Keenan to push the Rangers to winning the Presidents' Trophy as the League's top regular season team.
+Keenan replied, "I want to play game seven of the Stanley Cup (Finals) in Madison Square Garden."
+The Rangers reached the conference finals with relative ease by sweeping their crosstown rivals, the Islanders, and beating the Washington Capitals in five games.
+In comparison, the Devils' road was much harder as they needed all seven games to oust the Buffalo Sabres in the first round and required six games to eliminate the Boston Bruins in the conference semifinals.

-However, all ideas of a quick New York series were soon ended after Game 1, a 4–3 double overtime victory that was sealed by the Devils' Stephane Richer.
-The Rangers responded by routing the Devils 4–0 in Game 2, and used a double overtime goal by Stephane Matteau to take a 2–1 lead after Game 3.
-After being routed in Games 4 and 5, the Rangers faced elimination in New Jersey for Game 6, with the Devils attempting to make the Stanley Cup Finals for the first time in franchise history.
-Prior to the game, Rangers captain Mark Messier guaranteed a victory in Game 6 at the Meadowlands; with the Rangers down 2–0 to the Devils, Messier scored a hat-trick to tie the series at 3–3 and send it back to New York for the deciding Game 7.
-In Game 7, the Devils' Valeri Zelepukin tied the game with 7.7 seconds left in regulation, but thanks to another Stephane Matteau goal in double overtime, the Rangers won the series and ultimately went on to win the Stanley Cup over the Vancouver Canucks, also in seven games.
+However, all ideas of a quick New York series were soon ended after game one, a 4–3 double overtime victory that was sealed by the Devils' Stephane Richer.
+The Rangers responded by routing the Devils 4–0 in game two, and used a double overtime goal by Stephane Matteau to take a 2–1 lead after game three.
+After being routed in games 4 and 5, the Rangers faced elimination in New Jersey for game 6, with the Devils attempting to make the Stanley Cup Final for the first time in franchise history.
+Prior to the game, Rangers captain Mark Messier guaranteed a victory in game six at the Meadowlands; with the Rangers down 2–0 to the Devils, Messier scored a hat-trick to tie the series at 3–3 and send it back to New York for the deciding game seven.
+In game seven, the Devils' Valeri Zelepukin tied the game with 7.7 seconds left in regulation, but thanks to another Stephane Matteau goal in double overtime, the Rangers won the series and ultimately went on to win the Stanley Cup over the Vancouver Canucks, also in seven games.
 The first six games were won by the team that lost that respective game in 1992.
-That trend, however, was reversed when the Rangers won Game 7 in 1994.
+That trend was reversed when the Rangers won game seven in 1994.